BoardGameGeek

-BoardGameGeek (BGG) is an online forum for board gaming hobbyists and a game database that holds reviews, images and videos for over 125,600 different tabletop games, including European-style board games, wargames, and card games.
-In addition to the game database, the site allows users to rate games on a 1–10 scale and publishes a ranked list of board games.
+BoardGameGeek (BGG) is an online forum for board gaming hobbyists and a user-generated game database that holds reviews, images and videos for over 150,000 different tabletop games.
+The site allows users to rate games on a 1–10 scale and shows these as a ranked list of board games.
+It is considered the most-used website by board game enthusiasts since the 2000s, and recent academic literature about board games relies on the website.
+The New York Times in 2019 called it "the hub of board gaming on the internet."